 To connect the key to the warning file, we then create a key lookup table:

-name: warn_danger
+keys: key: name: warn_danger resource: files/shared/admonitions/domestic/danger

 When the synthesis algorithm processes the procedure, it sees the key reference %warn_danger and looks it up in the key lookup table.
 The key lookup table tells the algorithm that the key resolves to the resource files/shared/admonitions/domestic/danger.
 The algorithm them loads that file and inserts the contents into the output.

-$resource = find key in lookup-table
+match insert with key $resource = find key in lookup-table output $resource

 To output your content for the foreign market, you simply prepare a new key lookup table:

-name: warn_danger
+keys: key: name: warn_danger resource: files/shared/admonitions/foreign/danger

 You then tell the synthesis algorithm to use this lookup table instead.